 The white, racist U.S. ruling class was appalled.
-How dare the descendents of African slaves call themselves socialists and aim to achieve Black people’s right to reparations!
+How dare the descendants of African slaves call themselves socialists and aim to achieve Black people’s right to reparations!
 Even more daring was the Black Panther Party’s call for the overthrow of capitalism—a demand the ruling class could never tolerate.
 Their ability to forge unity in struggle was a threat in itself.

 All this was happening while resentment for the war in Vietnam was on the rise.
 The men of privilege and wealth, with a stake in preserving the imperialist system, grew apprehensive the more it became apparent that a mass revolutionary movement was arising.

 Hampton valued the need for a multinational revolutionary struggle, and organized the original Rainbow Coalition comprised of the I Wor Kuen of the Asian community, the Brown Berets of the Mexican community, the poor white workers of the Young Patriots, the Young Lords and the Black Panthers.
 The Black Panther Party set standards for waging struggle.
 Their enthusiastic projection of socialism allowed many to envision its relevance to African Americans and other oppressed nationalities.

 Operation COINTELPRO, an acronym for Counter Intelligence Program, was established in the mid-1950’s to deter the development of any movement deemed a threat to the existing social, economic and political order.
 It remained secret until 1971, when anti-repression activists broke into an FBI field office in Media, Pa., and confiscated files revealing the hidden operation.